Royals vs. Orioles Player Props Betting Odds

-Player prop betting options for Adley Rutschman, Vinnie Pasquantino and others are available in the Baltimore Orioles-Kansas City Royals matchup at Oriole Park at Camden Yards on Friday, starting at 7:05 PM ET.
+Adley Rutschman is one of the top players with prop bets available when the Baltimore Orioles and the Kansas City Royals square off at Oriole Park at Camden Yards on Saturday (starting at 4:05 PM ET).

 Royals vs. Orioles Game Info